Risk Factors Dashboard

 A number of conditions that affect demand for the homes we sell are outside of our control.
 Many of these conditions, such as interest rates, inflation, employment levels, wage levels and governmental actions also impact consumer confidence, upon which our business is highly dependent.

 The availability of mortgage financing is significantly influenced by governmental entities such as the Federal Housing Administration, Veteran’s Administration, and Government National Mortgage Association and government-sponsored enterprises known as Fannie Mae and Freddie Mac.
-If these or other lenders’ borrowing standards are tightened and/or the federal government were to reduce or eliminate these mortgage loan programs (including due to any failure of lawmakers to agree on a budget or appropriation legislation to fund relevant programs or operations), it would likely make it more difficult for our customers to obtain acceptable financing, which would, in turn, adversely affect our business, financial condition and results of operations.
+If these or other lenders’ borrowing standards are tightened and/or the federal government were to reduce or eliminate these mortgage loan programs (including due to any failure of lawmakers to agree on a budget or appropriation legislation to fund relevant programs or operations or the continuance of the U.S. federal government shutdown which may result in these or other government agencies furloughing employees and stopping activities critical to the mortgage financing process), it would likely make it more difficult for our customers to obtain acceptable financing, which would, in turn, adversely affect our business, financial condition and results of operations.

 Mortgage interest expenses and real estate taxes represent significant costs of homeownership.
 Therefore, when there are changes in federal or state income tax laws that eliminate or substantially limit the income tax deductions relating to these expenses, the after-tax costs of owning a new home can increase significantly.
-For example, the Tax Cuts and Jobs Act, which was enacted in December 2017, includes provisions that impose significant limitations with respect to these income tax deductions.
-Under this legislation, through the end of 2025, the annual deduction for real estate property taxes and state and local income or sales taxes has been limited to a combined amount of $10,000 ($5,000 in the case of a separate return filed by a married individual).
+For example, in July 2025, H.R.
+1, or the One Big Beautiful Bill Act ("OBBBA"), was enacted, which includes provisions that impose significant limitations with respect to these income tax deductions.
+Under this legislation, through the end of 2029, the annual deduction for real estate property taxes and state and local income or sales taxes has been limited to a combined amount of $40,000 ($20,000 in the case of a separate return filed by a married individual).
+In addition, the deduction for mortgage interest will generally only be available with respect to acquisition indebtedness that does not exceed $750,000 ($375,000 in the case of a separate return filed by a married individual).
 In addition, through the end of 2025, the deduction for mortgage interest will generally only be available with respect to acquisition indebtedness that does not exceed $750,000 ($375,000 in the case of a separate return filed by a married individual).
+These changes could reduce the perceived affordability of homeownership, and therefore the demand for homes, or

 12